 In the search box, enter Miro, select Miro in the search box.

 Select Miro from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users and/or groups in Miro based on user and/or group assignments in Microsoft Entra ID.

 You may also choose to enable SAML-based single sign-on for Miro, following the instructions provided in the Miro Single sign-on tutorial.
 Single sign-on can be configured independently of automatic user provisioning, though these two features complement each other.

 To learn more about Miro's SCIM endpoint, refer this.

-To configure automatic user provisioning for Miro in Azure AD
+To configure automatic user provisioning for Miro in Microsoft Entra ID

 In the applications list, select Miro.